 The Sport of Indoor Skydiving

 The invention of modern wind tunnels has given skydivers a consistent and practical way to develop and hone skills that usually require jumping from a plane.
-Additionally, the increase in availability of wind tunnels has created a whole new genre of sport – bodyflight.
-It is one of the most exciting and fastest growing sports in the world.
+Additionally, the increase in availability of wind tunnels has created a whole new genre of sport.
+Certainly bodyflight is one of the most exciting and fastest growing sports in the world.